LimeChain/subsembly/README.md

 #### Runtime configuration

-Top-level runtime folder consists of Runtime API entries that should be exposed according to Polkadot Host Specification.
+Top-level runtime folder consists of Runtime API entries that are exposed to the Host.
 There is also, `runtime.ts` file, where types and constants for the frame modules and pallets are defined.
 We define general types that are used across the runtime and also pallet specific constants and types.

 There are some requirements for Runtime types, such as: